-In the opinion of the Governors, the College complies with all the mandatory provisions of the Code, and it has complied throughout the year ended 31 July 2023.
-The opinion is based on an internal review of compliance with the Code and an external review of Governance undertaken between October and December 2019.
-The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to always observe the highest standards of corporate governance.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, although the Board has not formally adopted the Code.
+In the opinion of the Governors, the College complies with all the mandatory provisions of the Code, and it has complied throughout the year ended 31 July 2024.
+The opinion is based on an internal review of compliance with the Code and an external review of Governance undertaken during the Autumn term of 2023.

+The Governing Body recognises that, as a body entrusted with public and private funds it has a particular duty to always observe the highest standards of corporate governance.
+In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the AOC which is periodically updated.
+The Board has formally adopted the Code.